pyroth/sodo/README.md

 - Apache License, Version 2.0 ([LICENSE-APACHE](LICENSE-APACHE) or <https://www.apache.org/licenses/LICENSE-2.0>)
 - MIT license ([LICENSE-MIT](LICENSE-MIT) or <https://opensource.org/licenses/MIT>)

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in kand by you, as defined in the Apache-2.0 license, shall be dually licensed as above, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in sodo by you, as defined in the Apache-2.0 license, shall be dually licensed as above, without any additional terms or conditions.